shimonjacobs/cw2/readme.md

 enter the id of the training images you would like to use, seperated by a space, or leave it empty to use all:
 ```

 to run it on all images, just press enter.
-If you want to see it run on images 2 and 4 for instance enter the following
+If you want to see it run on images 1 and 3 for instance, enter the following:

 ```
-2 4
+1 3
 ```

 The program will then return a list of coordinates of the detected object.